 The victim may have been criminally exploited even if the activity appears consensual.
-CCE does not always involve physical contact; it can also occur through the use of technology.
+CCE does not always involve physical contact; it can also occur using technology.

 County Lines

 County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more different urban or rural areas, using dedicated mobile phone lines or other form of "deal line".'